03 Nov How to Compete with Big Companies on Black Friday

-We’ve all seen them, either in real life or in the newspaper headlines- the hundreds of people camped out in front of stores the day before Black Friday sales begin.
+We’ve all seen them, either in real life or in the newspaper headlines- the hundreds of people camped out in front of stores before Black Friday sales begin.

 Walmart, Target, Best Buy- these are stores that we associate with people pitching their tents on Black Friday.
 But why aren’t people camping in front of your small business?

 For one thing, the trend of camping in front of stores to be first in line is getting less and less normal (which is good, because it was weird to begin with).
 That’s not because Black Friday and other holiday sales are becoming less popular.
-In fact, according to Adobe Digital Insights, consumers spent a total of $12.8 billion online in the U.S. during the five-day period from Thanksgiving Day through Cyber Monday.
-That represents a 15 percent increase over 2015.
-Black Friday alone saw a record $3.34 billion in e-commerce revenue, a 21.6 percent growth rate from the previous year.
+In fact, according to Practical Ecommerce, consumers spent more online in the U.S. during the five-day period from Thanksgiving Day through Cyber Monday than any other period in history.
+Black Friday alone saw a record $6.22 billion in e-commerce revenue, a 23.6 percent growth from the previous year.

 The key words within these statistics are “online” and “e-commerce.”
 You see, people aren’t just skipping camping out at your small business, they’re not camping out at all; they’re shopping online.